avito-tech/graphwalker/README.md

 ##### Known restrictions

-- datasets nested in each other are prohibited
+- datasets nested into each other are prohibited
-- the parameterized part of the graph must not have branches, incl.
-`INDEGREE` / `OUTDEGREE` labels.
+- the parameterized part of the graph must not contain branches, including `INDEGREE` / `OUTDEGREE` labels.
 - the parameterized part of the graph should fit into one file, while there may be several such sections on one file, as well as